Comprehensive Info for Buyers

 (ii) Exchange Rates.
 Purchasers should use current United States funds for all payments.
 Foreign currency and foreign drafts are subject to discount as exchange rates fluctuate; therefore, if Standardbred elects to accept payment in foreign currency, it reserves the right to collect any shortfall determined upon conversion to United States funds as if a default had occurred.

-If payment is made at the sale by purchaser in cash, wire transfer, or cashier's check, and if registration papers are available, registration papers will be delivered to purchaser upon payment in full.
+If payment is made at the sale by Purchaser in cash, wire transfer, or cashier’s check, and if registrations have been properly submitted to the Company, a release of registration will be authorized to Purchaser upon payment in full.

-If payment is made in any manner other than as described in the previous paragraph, then registration papers will not be released until final payment has been received by the Company.
+If payment is made in any manner other than as described in the previous paragraph, then registrations will not be released until final payment has been received by the Company.

-If credit is extended to purchaser at the sale as described above, after payment for purchaser's full account has been received by the Company and has cleared, registration papers will be mailed to purchaser at the address provided by purchaser.
+If credit is extended to Purchaser at the sale as described above, after payment for Purchaser’s full account has been received by the Company and has cleared, a release of registration will be authorized to Purchaser.

 BIDS AND BIDDING: